-The prior information consists of subjective experience based beliefs on the possible and impossible parameter values and their relative likelihoods before anything has been observed.
+The prior information consists of subjective experience based beliefs about the possible and impossible parameter values and their relative likelihoods before anything has been observed.
 The prior distribution is a mathematical representation of this information:

-$$p(\theta) = \text{Information on parameter } \theta \text{ before seeing any observations.}$$ (2.5)
+$p(\theta) =$ Information on parameter $\theta$ before seeing any observations.
+(2.5)